The Zarankiewicz problem on tripartite graphs: Proof of Theorem 1.3

 Define the vertex-sets $B$ and $C$ as follows:

-Note that every vertex of $A \cup B \cup C$ has $f^-$-value at most $f^-(v_k) + k/50 < 100k$.
-This will ensure the $f^-$ condition of (ii) always holds.
-Also note, by definition, that every edge between $A$ and $C$ is a booster.
-Finally, every vertex of $A$ has at least $49k$ neighbours in $V_3$ of which at most $k$ have $f^-$-value at most $f^-(v_k)$ so every vertex of $A$ sends at least $48k$ booster edges to $V_3$.
+Note that every vertex of $A \cup B \cup C$ has forward degree at most $\deg^+(v_k) + k/50 < 100k$.
+This will ensure the forward degree condition of (ii) always holds.
+Also note, by definition, that every edge between $A$ and $B$ is a booster.
+Finally, every vertex of $A$ has at least $49k$ neighbours in $V_2$ and at most $k$ of these neighbours have forward degree at most $\deg^+(v_k)$ (by the vertex-ordering).
+Hence, every vertex of $A$ sends at least $48k$ booster edges to $V_2$.